-Construction funding of $224 million was announced in October 2020 by the federal and state governments on a 50:50 basis.
+Construction funding of $224 million was announced in October 2020 by the Australian and Queensland governments on a 50:50 basis.
 This funding is in addition to a previous $20 million committed by the Queensland Government for a business case, investigations and detailed design.

 When will tenders be released/awarded for this project?

 The expression of interest period opened in May 2021 and closed on 10 June 2021.

 The project will assess the shortlisted tenderers in November 2021.

 What is the construction timeframe for the bridge upgrade?